CEL Rule Conditions

 • date-style comparisons such as before, after, and on

-Before encouraging migration from native conditions to CEL, the implementation should define a small compatibility function registry for any gaps.
+Before importing legacy native rules into Light-Fabric, the implementation should define a small compatibility function registry for any gaps and convert the rule to CEL.
 Candidate pure helper functions include:

 contains_ignore_case(value, substring)